 I won’t be exaggerating if I said that samosa is my number one Indian snack.
 The samosa dough alone is full of flavor, and no matter what you fill the samosas with the outcome is always an amazing snack.
 Today, I am sharing another samosa recipe that you will for sure, like.

 Homemade chicken samosa is far much better tasting than the store-bought samosas.
 In my opinion, some samosas sold in the stores or even served in restaurants, are full of overcooked spices, and the pastry is either tasteless or soggy, which can make anyone refrain from trying this appetizing snack again.
 Although this chicken samosa recipe is easy to make, it does not mean that the flavor is compromised.
 I’ve not used fresh ginger or garlic; I did use ginger powder and other spices in powder form since I’m not fond of the crunchy texture of spices in the samosas.
-When the samosa filling is perfectly seasoned with warm earthy spices and wrapped in a delicious pastry that’s flaky and perfectly fried to a beautiful golden color, it becomes an irresistible and addictive snack.
+When the samosa filling is perfectly seasoned with warm earthy spices and wrapped in a delicious pastry that’s flaky and perfectly fried to a beautiful golden color, it becomes an irresistible snack.

 I have created a video showing you how to make the filling of the chicken samosa and how to wrap the samosas in easy steps.
 Follow this recipe, and you will enjoy making samosas every time.